stevekerrison/mongo-qemu-avx/README.md

 As barely anything is changed from the official container, the entrypoint script will still warn you about lack of AVX support.
-However, the script doesn't error at this point, instead leaving to the `mongod` binary to crash with a `SIGILL` illegal instruction.
+However, the script doesn't error at this point, instead leaving it to the `mongod` binary to crash with a `SIGILL` illegal instruction.
 Of course, thanks to QEMU, that doesn't happen.